 cache restore.
 The cache command recognizes the project structure and automatically store and restore dependencies.

 If we change any of our dependencies, the content of

 package-lock.json will change, and the cache would be invalidated.
 Since

 cache restore does partial matching, Semaphore will attempt to reuse cache from any previous revision of the current Git branch.
 If there is none, then it will reuse the last available cache created by the master branch.

 This strategy ensures best cache hit rate through the lifetime of your project.
-You can apply the same approach to other languages and uses cases as well.

 Production CI/CD often requires use of environment variables and private API keys.
 Let's move on to learn how to manage sensitive data and environment variables.